codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 ### Parse Server Setup

 Make sure to take a look at [[Configuring a Parse Server]] to understand how to setup your own self-hosted Parse server.
-If a server has already been setup and configured properly to support GCM, you can skip this step.
+If a server has already been setup and configured properly to support GCM, you can skip this section.

 #### Update Parse Server Config